 - Feeling full after eating only a small amount

 - Pain or fullness in the upper left belly

 During a physical exam, the doctor may be able to feel a swollen spleen or liver.
 An abdominal CT scan may be done to evaluate this swelling.

 Blood tests and a bone marrow biopsy can detect hairy cells.
-Flow cytometry or a test called tartrate resistant acid phosphatase (TRAP) can confirm the cancer diagnosis.
+Flow cytometry is needed to make the diagnosis.
+Sometimes, a test called tartrate resistant acid phosphatase (TRAP) is done.

 Treatment may not be needed for the early stages of this disease.
 Some patients may need an occasional blood transfusion.

 If treatment is needed because of very low blood counts, a variety of chemotherapy drugs can be used.
 Drugs that may be used include cladribine, pentostatin, and rituximab.

 In most cases, chemotherapy can relieve the symptoms for many years.
 (When the signs and symptoms go away, you are said to be in remission.)
 Interferon can relieve symptoms but is unlikely to lead to remission.

 Removing the spleen may improve blood counts, but is unlikely to cure the disease.
 Antibiotics can be used to treat infections.
 People with low blood counts will receive growth factors and, possibly, transfusions.